itsmenandhu3/F1-engineer/README.md

 ├── le_compound.pkl         # Tyre compound label encoder
 ├── cache/                  # FastF1 cache directory for data caching
 └── README.md               # This file

 How It Works
 The script loads data for the Monaco 2024 qualifying session.
 Extracts each driver’s fastest lap and weather-related features.
 Converts categorical data into numeric labels.

-Trains a Random Forest model to predict lap time in milliseconds.
+Trains a Random Forest model to predict lap time in minutes-seconds-milliseconds.
 Saves the model and encoding tools for use in the app.
 The Streamlit app loads this model and lets you predict lap times by simulating race engineer input.

 Validation